nestjs/azure-database/README.md

 - `table: string`: The name of the table.
 If not provided, the name of the `Contact` entity will be used as a table name
 - `createTableIfNotExists: boolean`: Whether to automatically create the table if it doesn't exists or not:
   - If `true` the table will be created during the startup of the app.
-  - If `false` the table will not be created. **You will have to create the table by yoursel before querying it!**
+  - If `false` the table will not be created. **You will have to create the table by yourself before querying it!**

 #### CRUD operations